 Zexion: AXEL IS AN EVIL BUDDHIST GOD WITH MIND BULLETS!
 WE'RE ALL GOING TO DIE!

-- Due to the amount of Enlightenment Superpowers in Kill Six Billion Demons has several of these.
+- Kill Six Billion Demons: Due to the amount of Enlightenment Superpowers, there are several of these.

 Abaddon: Jadis knows the most, in fact.
 Of anyone.
 Ever.

 - Justice League.
 After traveling throughout the universe and assimilating untold knowledge, Amazo gained cosmic clarity and virtual godhood.
 Disillusioned by feelings of existential purposelessness after obtaining his godly status, Amazo traveled back to Earth to destroy Lex Luthor for manipulating him in the past and took down the entire Justice League along the way.
 Amazo relented after Luthor convinced him to find his own purpose in life by continuously evolving.